veertuinc/anka-docs/_partials/anka-build-cloud/advanced-security-features/resource-permissions.md

 {{< imgwithlink src="images/anka-build-cloud/advanced-security-features/perm-groups-uak-service-user-list.png" >}}

 We can now use `service-user` in our CI/CD tools to communicate with the Controller when an `ios` team member triggers a job and that job requests a VM Instance to run the job commands inside of.
 When the `service-user` makes an API call to start a VM Instance, it will pass in the `ios` group, as that group has access to the template being targeted.

+#### What about grouping Nodes?

+The method described above works well for sharing the same nodes amongst all teams in an organization.
+But what if you want to isolate specific nodes to specific teams?
+Node Groups are disabled when

 ##### Answers to Frequently Asked Questions